 Head of Design Systems

-As the system grew from side-of-desk experiment to critical infrastructure, ANZ formalised my role as Head of Design Systems.
-I led a cross-discipline enablement team across design, iOS, Android and Webโresponsible for the systemโs architecture, quality, contribution pathways, release cadence and platform parity.
+As the system outgrew it's side-of-desk status, the bank formalised my role as Head of Design Systems.
+The job involved leading a cross-discipline enablement team encompassing design for iOS, Android and Web — responsible for the system’s output, strategic vision, and delivery backlogs.

-I stayed deeply hands-on in the craft while aligning design, engineering and brand so that using the system became the easiest and most trusted way to ship.
+It was always a craft role, heavily on the tools and hands on with components; aligning design, engineering and brand to ensure using the system became the easiest and most trusted way to ship.

 Team Summary